raqeebanjum/SCS-Excel-Extractor/README.md

 - Internet connection

 ## Download Guide
-   - Click on the code button and download as a zip
+   - Click on the code button and Download ZIP
+   - Extract ZIP to desired location

 ## Installation Guide